tamasvicze/responsive-blog/README.md

 # responsive-blog
-Practicing responsive web design by making a responsive blog template.
+Practicing responsive web design by making a blog template.